amirTwenty8/guestbuddy_api_functions/TESTING.md

 30. **createLandingPage** - Create custom landing pages for events with password protection and styling
 31. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
 32. **deleteLandingPage** - Delete landing pages with proper cleanup
+33. **submitContactForm** - Submit support requests with attachments and email notifications

 ## Prerequisites